ANNOUNCEMENTS

 Understanding personal strengths and weaknesses both at an academic as well as a personal level is an integral part of education.
 At Smt Sulochanadevi Singhania School IBDP, the primary aim is to help students successfully complete their IB education while achieving the best possible outcome and results from their education.

-In association with SESL, the school has initiated a comprehensive counselling plan that begins in DP Year 1 with regular sessions with our school counsellor Mr Himanshu Dev, Career Guidance Facilitator, South Asia IB Schools Association, former UNC- Education USA.
+In association with SESL and Grad Guide , the school has initiated a comprehensive counselling programme called Career Navigator.
 The counsellor facilitates determining the student’s academic and career goals through interactions from the very start of IBDP.
 The students are guided about the requisites of the university application process, preparing their profiles and SOPs and guidance for choosing the course and university best suited to them.

 College and University admissions officers from across the globe interact with our students and parents.
 College fairs, workshops, information sessions are hosted at the school to provide students with a wide perspective of choices available for them.
 The school also has a College Board Account and conducts PSAT assessments.